-You know who DOESN’T benefit?
+You know who DOESN’T benefit from a rise in claims?
 You – the disabled worker who truly needs SSDI and can’t get it because the SSA is dealing with so many claims at once.

 You don’t benefit from the government looking at you suspiciously and turning down your claim.
 In fact, it can cost you money in doctors’ fees, lawyers’ fees, and time and energy spent on preparing the claim.
-That’s not something you should have to deal with when you’re already injured and in need.
+You shouldn’t have to deal with your claim being denied when you’re already injured and in need.

 Unfortunately, it happens all the time with our current system.
 In fact, the SSA rejects the majority of claims on the first try, and that won’t get any better as the number of claims rise.

 To have a successful appeal, you really need to work with an attorney.
 Our SSDI firm in Memphis can help you figure out what went wrong the first time.
 We treat you with compassion and integrity, so the whole process is easier for you and your family.
 And we don’t make any money from your case until you do—and even then, it’s a small fraction of your past-due benefits as determined by law.